klaxit/open-carpooling-service-specification/README.md

-# Drafts for the carpool API spec
+# Drafts for OCSS (Open Carpooling Service Specification)

-This repository include drafts for building an open carpool specification.
+This repository include drafts for building an open carpooling specification.

 ## 1 - Information